 But detailed icons can work better for on-page visuals.
 These convey very specific ideas, usually within context, to paint a picture in the user’s mind about what the product offers or how it works.

 The interaction designer needs to learn how to pick the best icon(s) for the job.
-When done correctly these visuals draw users further into the site offering an aesthetic compliment to the layout.
+When done correctly these visuals draw users further into the site offering an aesthetic complement to the layout.

 Open A Dialog With Users